i-pi/i-pi/docs/src/getting-started.rst

 The flags do the following:

 -u:
    Optional parameter.
-If specified, the client will connect to a unix domain socket.
+If specified, the client will connect to a Unix domain socket.
 If not, it will connect to an internet socket.

 -a: